-The sky cells are the Eyrie's dungeons.
-They are particularly infamous; they are merely shelves on the side of the mountain's sheer cliffs, left open to the cold sky.
-Mord is a gaoler of House Arryn in charge of the upkeep and maintenance of the sky cells.
+The sky cells are the infamous dungeons of the Eyrie, the seat of House Arryn high on the Giant's Lance.
+Mord is the gaoler in charge of the upkeep and maintenance of the sky cells.

 A Game of Thrones

-To escape the sky cell Tyrion demands trial by combat.
-Bronn volunteers to champion him in the trial and kills Ser Vardis Egen, saving Tyrion's life and securing Tyrion's freedom.
+To escape the sky cell, Tyrion demands trial by combat, and Bronn volunteers to champion him.
+Bronn kills Lysa's champion, Vardis, saving Tyrion's life and securing Tyrion's freedom.
 Both men leave the Eyrie on the dangerous high road.

 A Feast for Crows

-After he has been arrested Marillion is tortured into falsely confessing that he killed Lysa Arryn.
-Petyr Baelish has Marillion repeat his confession that he killed Lysa in front of Nestor Royce and then confines him to the sky cells.
-During his imprisonment he sings the song "Fallen Leaves".
+After he has been arrested, Marillion is tortured into falsely confessing that he killed Lysa Arryn.
+Lord Petyr Baelish, Lysa's actual killer, has Marillion repeat his confession in front of Lord Nestor Royce, and then returns the singer to the sky cells.
+During his imprisonment, Marillion sings a variety of songs which echo throughout the castle.
 Petyr later claims that Marillion has died.